About Us

 • Throwing solid and/or liquid waste.

-• Entry of professional filming or photography equipment for commercial purposes, for which the corresponding permit and authorization must be obtained from the Dirección Regional de Cultura.
+• Bringing professional filming or photography equipment for commercial purposes; a permit and authorization from the Regional Directorate of Culture must be obtained.

 • Feeding wild animals.

-• Make noise and generate acoustics that negatively impact the ecosystem (loudspeakers, screams, whistles, loudspeakers or similar).
+• Making noise and generating acoustics that negatively impact the ecosystem (speakers, shouting, whistling, speakers, or similar devices).

-• It is forbidden to leave the camp alone and without express authorization.
+• Leaving the camp alone and without express authorization is prohibited.

-• Tourists can only swim in sites and at times authorized by the guides.
+• Tourists may only bathe in sites and at times authorized by guides.

 • Smoking in public places is prohibited by law.

-• Carrying firearms without the respective authorization constitutes a felony.
+• Carrying firearms without the respective authorization constitutes a serious crime.

 • Speech, whether spoken or written, in defense or praise of terrorist actions or organizations is punishable by law.